 Actuators come in a variety of speeds.
 When you want to change the speed of, it's more than just a matter of making the gears go faster.
 Here's everything you need to know about the speed of the actuator you're buying.

-Any lead screw creates motion through rotation.
+Any lead screw creates motion through the rotation.
 The motor turns the gears, the gears turn the screw, and the screw moves the nut along the shaft.
 How fast or slow comes down to the pitch.
 There are also other ways you can control the speed of the stroke, such as by using a PWM (Pulse Width Modulator) or a potentiometer.
-A Good Pitch

 One of the biggest factors that will affect the speed is mistreatment.
-If you're putting 1,000lbs of force on a 500lb actuator, you'll probably do some permanent damage to the component, while affecting the speed to say the least.
-If you lead screw has nicks or cracks in it, this may affect how it moves along the stroke and the speed it gets up to.
+If you're putting 1,000lbs of force on a 500lb actuator, you'll probably do some permanent damage to the component, while affecting the speed, to say the least.
+If your lead screw has nicks or cracks in it, this may affect how it moves along the stroke and the speed it gets up to.

 This makes it very important to spec correctly for the project.
 One of the most common reasons for failure is that your device isn't meant to handle the kinds of force, speed or other stressors it's being put under.

 Get the Right Product For the Project

 Progressive Automations has a wide range of products with varied speeds that are designed to give you the product you need for any project.
 Even if you can't find the one you are looking for, we will customize one for you.
 Just visit our custom orders section and find out how we can get you in motion.